-Some nineteen months prior to Private Brown's arrival of April 9, 1916, in the United Kingdom, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.
+Some nine months before that June 10 of 1915, in the late summer and early autumn of 1914, the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, they to become 'A' and 'B' Companies.